It is pumkin season in Michigan!! I LOVE pumpkins! The look, the aroma, the recipes, the pumpkin patches!!!

 How about you?
 Don’t you think that Pumpkins make the Autumn season perfect?
 (Along with the beautifully colored leaves, of course…)

-Pumpkin (or) carrots, butternut squash, sweet potatoes, orange bell peppers.
+Pumpkin share many of the same nutrients as carrots, butternut squash, sweet potatoes, orange bell peppers.

 They contain: Alpha carotene, Beta-carotene, fiber, vitamins C and E, potassium, magnesium, pantothenic acid.